pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 | 5   |    Mask-RK5    |      Mask-RCNN-ResNet-50-FPN      |        True         | 5 x 5 |          -           |
 | 6   |  Mask-RK5-CA   |      Mask-RCNN-ResNet-50-FPN      |        True         | 5 x 5 |         True         |
 | 7   | Mask-Mobile-CA<sup>& | Mask-RCNN-MobileNet-v3-large-FPN  |          -          |   -   |          -           |

+<sup>& Mask-Mobile-CA was built with the same sizes and aspect ration than the custom anchors for the models with ResNet-50-FPN
 </div>

 ## 3. Datasets